 Cape Town winters are known to be wet and grey.
 What locals like to keep quiet is the fact that in between the miserable days are beautiful, blue-skied, crisp ones.
 That's why it's called 'The Secret Season'.
-Fewer tourists are about, there are no crowds to deal with, and even on wet days, there's plenty to do and see.
+Fewer tourists are about, there are no crowds to deal with, and even on wet days, there's plenty to do and see in Cape Town.

-We've even given you a soundtrack for while you read: Annie Lennox, in Cape Town, during the 2003 46664 concert in honour of our beloved Madiba.
+We've even given you a soundtrack for while you read our Cape Town winter activities: Annie Lennox, in Cape Town, during the 2003 46664 concert in honour of our beloved Madiba.

 1. Take The Train To Kalk Bay And Lunch At The Brass Bell

 Take the train from central Cape Town to Kalk Bay.
 The station in Cape Town is undercover and getting off at Kalk Bay, it’s two steps into the Brass Bell, which balances on the sea’s edge – the perfect, cosy, place to watch the moody sea.

 The train trip takes just under an hour and the last bit – from Muizenberg to Kalk Bay – runs along the sea, offering spectacular sights.

 The Brass Bell has numerous different sections, all right on the sea with beautiful views.
 Savour a steaming bowl of seafood soup while you watch the rain fall on the wild grey seas.

 Feeling a little bit of Cabin Fever stuck at home in the rain?
 Head on down to The Old Biscuit Mill and play HintHunt, the latest game on the block, that'll see you solving riddles in a little room in order to get out and free yourself from true Cabin Fever.